 How often should I dress/season my Gannaway Pipe Bag?

-Depending on your environment and how often you play, a light dressing every four-six weeks (approximately) should be sufficient to keep your cowhide bag in top condition.
+Depending on your environment and how often you play, a light dressing every four-six weeks (approximately) is often sufficient to keep your cowhide bag in top condition.
 Sheepskin bags do require more maintenance, so a light dressing every two-three weeks may be required.
 If you're unsure whether your bag requires dressing, look inside your bag (for zip models) - a film of dressing should always be evident, as per photograph below - or rub the interior walls together.
 You should be able to feel a slight amount of slipperiness/tackiness.
 If you allow the interior of your bag to dry out (completely), it will be difficult to keep airtight.

 Above, example of a well-dressed/seasoned pipe bag.